e-seng/writeups/osu!gaming25/miss_analyzer/readme.md

 processing.

 <!-- TODO: write more about the `OSR` file, linking to the OSU wiki with
-information on the internally represented data -->
+information on the internally represented data. then link it to the several functions sprinkled across the binary to parse those items -->

 From the replay file alone, the program is able to extract some metadata, namely the following items.